-The Nondual Mindfulness Research Center studies methods of directly accessing a type of mindfulness that is already effortlessly aware and awake.
+The Effortless Mindfulness Research Center studies methods of directly accessing a type of mindfulness that is already effortlessly aware and awake.

 Mindfulness practice can be approached in different ways.
 One way is deliberate mindfulness, the form of mindfulness typically taught in the West, in which the meditator focuses upon an object like the breath or passing thoughts.
 Most mindfulness studies thus far have focused upon deliberate mindfulness.

-Another form of mindfulness practice is nondual mindfulness, also referred to effortless mindfulness.
-Nondual mindfulness operates from nondual awareness, which both transcends and includes the meditator (subject) and the meditative object.
+Another form of mindfulness practice is effortless mindfulness, also referred to as nondual mindfulness.
+Effortless Mindfulness operates from nondual awareness, which both transcends and includes the meditator (subject) and the meditative object.
 This type of awareness includes awareness of awareness, and it is prior to thinking, includes thinking, and is beyond thinking.
 It is the foundation of how we know.

 The term “effortless” does not mean that no effort is needed for this form of mindfulness practice.
 An initial effort is made to access nondual awareness, and, once accessed, this form of awareness is found to be effortlessly awake and aware, without the need to deliberately maintain focus.
 Read more about awake awareness »

-The Nondual Mindfulness Research Center is interested in furthering meditation and awareness research by collaborating on studies of nondual mindfulness, heart mindfulness, non-meditation, nondual awareness (NDA), and living from an open-hearted flow state.
+The Effortless Mindfulness Research Center is interested in furthering meditation and awareness research by collaborating on studies of effortless mindfulness, heart mindfulness, non-meditation, nondual awareness (NDA), and living from an open-hearted flow state.

-These awareness practices have already proven to be remarkable helpful in treating students, office workers, and people with attention deficit disorders such as ADHD.
+These awareness practices have already proven to be remarkably helpful in treating students, office workers, and people with attention deficit disorders such as ADHD.

 Receive a free book chapter and keep up with Loch’s latest events, online courses, videos, and more!